collage of photos of restaurants in Badlands National Park

 Black Hills of South Dakota postcard sign at Wall Drug, one of the restaurants in Badlands National Park.

 We arrived at Wall Drugs at dusk, hungry and ready to relax.
-We’d enjoyed a fantastic day at Minuteman NHS and Badlands NP.
+It had been a fantastic day at Minuteman NHS and Badlands NP.
 Now it was time to refuel and regroup for the two hour trip to Custer, SD.
 Wall Drug was a great place to do just that.

 Boy next to old wooden cowboy at Wall Drug, one of the restaurants in Badlands National Park.